 Community Mental Health Seminars

-17 full-day seminars for over 800 people run in Ulverstone and Devonport during on topics including anxiety, stress, grief, depression, suicide, guilt, anger, trust, addictions and healthy life choices.
+17 full-day seminars for over 800 people have been run in Ulverstone and Devonport dwellimg on topics such as anxiety, stress, grief, depression, suicide, guilt, anger, trust, addictions and healthy life choices.

 Adult Support Groups

 21 support groups in Ulverstone & Devonport for 130+ adults experiencing mental illness.
 3 specialised Grief & Loss support groups held in 2019-2020.